List of placeholder names: Persons

+The German equivalent to the English John Doe for males and Jane Doe for females would be Max Mustermann (Max Exampleperson) and Erika Mustermann, respectively.
+There is also Krethi und Plethi, Hinz und Kunz, or Hans und Franz for everybody similar to the English Tom, Dick and Harry.
+For many years, Erika Mustermann has been used on the sample picture of German identity cards (Personalausweis).

-Hawaiian Pidgin (English)
+Hawaiian Pidgin

+Hawaiian Pidgin uses the phrase "da kine" as a placeholder for unspecified people, places and things.

 Hebrew

 In Hebrew, the word זה (zeh, meaning 'this') is a placeholder for any noun.
-The term צ׳ופצ׳יק (chúpchik, meaning a protuberance, particularly the diacritical mark geresh), a borrowing of Russian чубчик (chúbchik, a diminutive of чуб chub "forelock") is also used by some speakers.
+The term צ׳ופצ׳יק (chúpchik, meaning a protuberance, particularly the diacritical mark geresh), a borrowing of Russian чубчик (chúbchik, a diminutive of чуб chub "forelock") may refer to any small object or a small part of an object and may be translated as "thingie".